MAHAMUDRA

 With advance special permission from the office.

-We have endangered bird life on our property – particularly banded rails and brown teals – that can be scared and hurt by dogs, especially in nesting areas.
+This rule is necessary because we have endangered bird life on our property, particularly brown teals and banded rails that can be scared and hurt by dogs, especially in nesting areas.